akyriako/cloudtrace-exporter/README.md

 ### Local

-Working on your local machine, requires the following:
+Working on your plain local host machine (no remote containers), requires the following:

 - Assign values to the environment variables for both binaries, as mentioned earlier in this document
 - Provide a Neo4j database instance.
 You can choose among a simple container, a Kubernetes workload or even the new [Neo4j Desktop](https://neo4j.com/docs/desktop-manual/current/)
+- Have a Kubernetes cluster, already set up for Knative Serving & Eventing.

 ### Dev Container

-Dev Container will create a container with all the necessary prerequisites to get you started developing immediately.
-An Ubuntu Jammy container will be spawned with the following features pre-installed:
+A Dev Container will be created, with all the necessary prerequisites to get you started developing immediately.
+A container, based on `mcr.microsoft.com/devcontainers/base:jammy` will be spawned with the following features pre-installed:

+- Resource Monitor
-- Git
+- Git, Git Graph
 - Docker in Docker
 - Kubectl, Helm, Helmfile, K9s, KinD, Dive
 - [Bridge to Kubernetes](https://learn.microsoft.com/en-us/visualstudio/bridge/overview-bridge-to-kubernetes) Visual Studio Code Extension